Badge photo

 This will create a list with as many elements as there are rows in t2.
 Each element will be equal to most_common_clusters.

 In order to evaluate error, we'll first need to figure out how to compute Mean Average Precision.
 Luckily, Ben Hamner has written an implementation that can be found here.
-It can be installed as part of the ml_metrics package, and you can find installation instructions for how to install it here.
-We can compute our error metric with the mapk method in ml_metrics:
+It can be installed as part of the ml_metrics package, and you can find installation instructions for it here.
+We can compute our error metric with the mapk method found in same ml_metrics package:

 import ml_metrics as metrics